 The companies identified represent a subset of current holdings in Sands Capital portfolios to illustrate examples of highly innovative ecommerce platform businesses that have created new drivers of growth through the creation of vertical businesses.
 They were selected based on addition to portfolios within the past 24 months, early Sands investment in the business, weight of positions held at the time of publication (April 8, 2021), to reflect our high conviction in the businesses, and geography to comprise different cultures and trajectories of ecommerce penetration.
 Sands Capital Management is the second largest institutional owner of Sea, eighth largest of MercadoLibre and fifth largest of DoorDash as of December 31, 2020.
 DoorDash is held in Select Growth and Global Growth.
 MercadoLibre is held in Emerging Markets Growth and Global Growth.
 Sea is held in Select Growth, Emerging Markets Growth, Global Growth, and Global Leaders.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
-GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.
 PT 20210048